-- What are the advising procedures for new Transfer engineering students?
+What are the advising procedures for incoming Engineering Freshmen and Transfer students?

 Engineering freshmen receive academic advising for first and second-semester course registration through participation in the University Freshmen Orientation Program.
 This is a mandatory program for all freshmen.
 Visit the website below for details:

-Initial academic advising appointments for transfer students are conducted in the Engineering Dean’s Office, listed above.
+Initial academic advising appointments for transfer students are conducted in the Engineering Dean’s Office.